 The FTC likely won’t intervene in the dispute, but the information you submit could be used to indicate a pattern of abuse and prompt action from the FTC if violations are blatant.

-In our research, we found CARCHEX to be the most well-rounded extended warranty provider.
-There are a variety of coverage options available, ranging from bumper-to-bumper protection to powertrain coverage for your vehicle’s engine and transmission.
-For newer vehicles, plans pick up where the manufacturer’s warranty leaves off, and older vehicles are protected, too.
+In our research, we found Endurance to be the most well-rounded extended warranty provider.
+There are a variety of coverage options available, ranging from bumper-to-bumper protection to powertrain warranty coverage for your vehicle’s engine and transmission.
+For new cars, plans pick up where the manufacturer’s warranty leaves off, and older vehicles are protected, too.
 Even if your car has more than 100,000 miles, you can gain peace of mind with a protection plan.

 Another great option for coverage is CarShield, who we found to be the most popular provider in the industry.
 We performed an in-depth comparison of CarShield and CARCHEX and found that the companies have a lot in common, including a high number of plans available.